wxharry/Fundamental-Algorithms-Implementation/README.md

 DO NOT directly use the program to do the homework only because you are LAZY!
 DO the homework ON YOUR OWN!
 I have spent hours on these programs, for more than just doing homework and learned a lot.

+**If you find this repository helps, please hit the star to let me know!**